mostlygeek/iot-recorder/README.md

 # What is this?

-It is a simple web service that accepts XML from a Rainforest Eagle device and saves the instantaneous, usage and pricing data into a sqlite database.
+It is a simple web service that accepts XML from a Rainforest Eagle device and saves the instantaneous, usage and summation data into a sqlite database.
+It's quite incomplete but I wanted something to simply record everything so I can run SQL queries over it.